edward-jazzhands/libraries/docs/ezpubsub/index.md

     Blinker’s signals are effectively untyped (Any everywhere). ezpubsub’s `Signal[T]` lets Pyright/MyPy enforce that subscribers receive the correct data type at development time, as well as unlocks powerful combinations with Typed Objects as signal types.
 This makes it much easier to catch mistakes before they happen, rather than at runtime.
 2. **Thread-Safe by Default**
     Blinker assumes single-threaded execution. ezpubsub uses proper locking, making it safe in threaded or mixed sync/async environments.
 3. **Type Safety Over Dynamic Namespaces**
-    Blinker’s string-based namespaces allow arbitrary signal creation (`ns.signal("user_created")`), but at the cost of type safety; there’s nothing stopping you from accidentally publishing the wrong object type. ezpubsub treats each signal as an explicitly typed object (`Signal[User]`), making such mistakes enforced at compile time instead of runtime.
+    Blinker’s string-based namespaces allow arbitrary signal creation (`ns.signal("user_created")`), but at the cost of type safety—there’s nothing stopping you from accidentally publishing the wrong object type. ezpubsub treats each signal as an explicitly typed object (`Signal[User]`), making such mistakes enforced at compile time instead of runtime.

-### Why not use an "async-first" pub/sub library?
+### Why not use an "async-native" pub/sub library?

 There are dozens of tiny “AIO pub/sub” libraries on GitHub.
 I was personally not satisfied with any of them for these reasons: